vinhquyen/cypher/README.md

 ```javascript
   var KEY = String.getSymmetricKey();
 ```
-You can pretty much use anything as a key.
-Just make sure it isn't too short and neither too long.
+Even though you can pretty much use any string as a key, I recommend you use this method.

 ## Encrypting...
 ```javascript